Jorge Sánchez (footballer, born 1997)

-Jorge Eduardo Sánchez Ramos (born 10 December 1997) is a Mexican professional footballer who plays as a right-back for Liga MX club Cruz Azul and the Mexico national team.
+Jorge Eduardo Sánchez Ramos (born 10 December 1997) is a Mexican professional footballer who plays as a right-back for Liga MX club Atlas and the Mexico national team.

 Club career

 Santos Laguna

 Born in Torreón, Sánchez began his career with Santos Laguna, joining the team's youth academy.
-He made his Liga MX debut on 18 September 2016 against Pumas UNAM in a 3–1 victory, playing all 90 minutes.
+He made his Liga MX debut on 18 September 2016 against Pumas in a 3–1 victory, playing all 90 minutes.

 América

 In June 2018, Sánchez joined Club América.

 Ajax

 On 10 August 2022, Sánchez joined Dutch club AFC Ajax on a four-year contract, joining up with international teammate Edson Álvarez.
 He was handed jersey number 19.
 On 28 August 2022, he made his Eredivisie debut for Ajax in a 2–0 victory against FC Utrecht.
 On 7 September 2022, Sánchez made his UEFA Champions League debut in a 4–0 home victory against Scottish club Rangers.

 Loan to Porto

 On 29 August 2023, Primeira Liga side Porto announced the signing of Sánchez on a season-long loan from Ajax.
 The deal reportedly includes a €4 million option-to-buy, which becomes mandatory if the right-back plays at least 45 minutes in 20 matches.

 Sánchez made his debut for the Dragons on 19 September, coming off the bench to replace João Mário in the 72nd minute of a 3–1 away victory over Shakhtar Donetsk, in the UEFA Champions League group stage.
 He made his Primeira Liga debut on 8 October, coming on as a substitute for Nico González for the five final minutes of a 1–0 victory over Portimonense at the Estádio do Dragão.
 On 29 October, Sánchez made his first start for Porto, playing the full 90 minutes in a 2–0 league victory away at Vizela.